HurrAbbas1/ML_project/README.md

 1. System Architecture:

- Frontend:
+Frontend:

 Developed using Next.js (React framework) with TypeScript for type safety.
 User interface components are built with ShadCN UI and styled with Tailwind CSS.
 Lucide React is used for iconography.
- AI Integration:
+AI Integration:

 Genkit, an open-source AI framework, is utilized to interact with Google&#39;s Gemini, a multimodal AI model capable of processing image and text inputs.
- Backend Logic:
+Backend Logic:

 Next.js Server Actions are used to handle communication between the client-side application and the Genkit AI flows.

 2. Core Functionalities:

- Image Upload &amp; Pre-processing (Client-Side): o Users upload images (PNG, JPG, etc.) via a standard file input. o The image is converted to a base64 data URI on the client-side for transmission to the AI model.
+Image Upload &amp; Pre-processing (Client-Side):

+Users upload images (PNG, JPG, etc.) via a standard file input.
+The image is converted to a base64 data URI on the client-side for transmission to the AI model.

- AI-Powered Particle Classification:
+AI-Powered Particle Classification:

-o The classifyParticlesFlow (a Genkit flow) receives the image data URI. o A specifically engineered prompt instructs the Gemini model to identify various urine sediment particles, estimate confidence for each identification, and provide normalized bounding box coordinates for detected particles. o The flow returns a structured JSON object (defined by a Zod schema) containing the list of classified particles and their attributes.
+The classifyParticlesFlow (a Genkit flow) receives the image data URI.
+A specifically engineered prompt instructs the Gemini model to identify various urine sediment particles, estimate confidence for each identification, and provide normalized bounding box coordinates for detected particles.
+The flow returns a structured JSON object (defined by a Zod schema) containing the list of classified particles and their attributes.

- AI-Powered Diagnostic Suggestion:
+AI-Powered Diagnostic Suggestion:

-o The diagnoseDiseaseFlow (a Genkit flow) also receives the image data URI. o Its prompt guides the Gemini model to analyze the overall visual features of the sediment image and suggest potential conditions/diseases relevant to urinalysis, along with confidence scores and brief explanations. o This also returns a structured JSON output.
+The diagnoseDiseaseFlow (a Genkit flow) also receives the image data URI.
+Its prompt guides the Gemini model to analyze the overall visual features of the sediment image and suggest potential conditions/diseases relevant to urinalysis, along with confidence scores and brief explanations.
+This also returns a structured JSON output.

- Frontend Display
+Frontend Display

-o Classified particles are listed with their confidence scores. o Bounding boxes are rendered dynamically as overlays on the previewed image, using the normalized coordinates provided by the AI, scaled to the displayed image size. o Diagnostic suggestions are presented clearly, often using card-based layouts.
+Classified particles are listed with their confidence scores.
+Bounding boxes are rendered dynamically as overlays on the previewed image, using the normalized coordinates provided by the AI, scaled to the displayed image size.
+Diagnostic suggestions are presented clearly, often using card-based layouts.

- Morphology Information Page:
+Morphology Information Page:

-o Static, detailed information about different particle types is presented in a tabbed layout for easy navigation and learning.
+Static, detailed information about different particle types is presented in a tabbed layout for easy navigation and learning.
 Each particle section includes descriptions of features, sample images (placeholders), AI distinction notes, and diagnostic significance.

- Health Dashboard:
+Health Dashboard:

-o Allows users to log their mood using a form (date, mood selection, notes). o Displays general wellness tips, which can be filtered based on the logged mood.
+Allows users to log their mood using a form (date, mood selection, notes).
+Displays general wellness tips, which can be filtered based on the logged mood.

 Data Handling:

- Input (image data) and output (classification/diagnosis results) for AI flows are structured using Zod schemas to ensure type safety and consistency.
+Input (image data) and output (classification/diagnosis results) for AI flows are structured using Zod schemas to ensure type safety and consistency.
- Image data for diagnosis on the separate diagnosis page is temporarily passed via localStorage.
+Image data for diagnosis on the separate diagnosis page is temporarily passed via localStorage.
 Note: This application utilizes pre-trained generative AI models (Gemini via Genkit) and does not involve training or fine-tuning machine learning models